CodePnut/Weather-App/README.md

 - Fetching current weather conditions
 - Fetching and processing the forecast data
+- Handling API errors and retry logic
-- Fallback to mock data when API keys aren't provided
+- Fallback to sophisticated mock data when API keys aren't provided or are invalid

+### API Troubleshooting

+If you encounter issues with the weather data:

+1. Visit the `/api-debug` page in the app to diagnose API connectivity issues
+2. Run the API test script to check direct API access: `node scripts/test-api.js`
+3. Verify that your API key is correctly set in `.env.local`
+4. Check that you're using a valid API key from OpenWeatherMap

+The app includes safeguards to handle API failures gracefully:

+- Caching prevention to ensure fresh data
+- Automatic retries for failed API calls
+- Detailed error logging
+- Fallback to mock data when necessary

 ## Project Structure